ML-ARIS: Multilayer Underwater Acoustic Reconfigurable Intelligent Surface with High-Resolution Reflection Control: Hardware Architecture

 where $R_L$ represents the resistance of the programmable potentiometer and $Z_0\!=\!1$\,k$\Omega$ is the characteristic impedance chosen for our circuit design.
 Here, $Z_0$ is significantly higher than 50\,$\Omega$ used in typical RF systems to accommodate the wiper resistance of the programmable potentiometer.
 Further details can be found in our previous work \cite{luo2024experimental}.

-As indicated by \eqref{eq:masd}, when the load is a resistive component, $\Gamma$ is a real number, then the phases of the reflected and incident waves will be identical or reverse.
+As indicated by \eqref{eq:masd}, when the load is a resistive component, $\Gamma$ is a real number; therefore, the phases of the reflected and incident waves will be identical or reverse.
 By adjusting $R_L$ through programming the potentiometer, we can dynamically manipulate the amplitude of the in-phase component.

-The capacitive and inductive networks are designed to generate the quadrature component for IQ modulation.
+The capacitive and inductive networks are designed to generate the quadrature component for synthetic reflection.
 Each subnetwork comprises three stages.
-Connecting different stages of the subnetwork to the matching circuit yields a reflection coefficient with a consistent phase of $-$90\textdegree\ (capacitive load) or 90\textdegree\ (inductive load) and three selectable amplitudes increasing stepwise from 0.3 to 0.9.
+Connecting different stages of the subnetwork to the matching circuit yields a reflection coefficient with a consistent phase of $-$90$^\circ$\ (capacitive load) or 90$^\circ$\ (inductive load) and three selectable amplitudes increasing stepwise from 0.3 to 0.9.